Brabant Potatoes Recipe

 • Stir until well-incorporated.

-• Cover the fried potatoes with the butter sauce.
+• Cover them with the sauce.

 • Serve immediately.